troldal/OpenXLSX/README.md

 ## Recent changes

+### 2025-02-17: added some comments to XLSheet class definition to clarify that the sheet index is 1-based (issue #332)
+* in response to https://github.com/troldal/OpenXLSX/issues/332, added (doxygen) documentation to ```XLSheet.hpp``` clarifying that sheet index is 1-based

 ### 2025-02-14 Added cctype includes to XLSheet and XLDrawing, resolving issue #330
 * in response to https://github.com/troldal/OpenXLSX/issues/330, added ```#include <cctype>``` to ```XLSheet.cpp``` and ```XLDrawing.cpp```